Leo-Simpson/c-lasso/README.md

 from classo import *
 ```

-The c-lasso package depends on several standard packages.
+The c-lasso package depends on several standard Python packages.
 To import these packages, use

 ```shell